paulofduarte/pistorm-distro/README.md

 ![pistorm logo](resources/pistorm_logo.png)

-This project is a joint effort to bring a cutomised Linux distro for the project [pistorm](https://github.com/captain-amygdala/pistorm) developed by the great [Capitain Amygdala](https://github.com/captain-amygdala) and the community.
+This project is a joint effort to bring a customised Linux distro for the project [pistorm](https://github.com/captain-amygdala/pistorm) developed by the great [Capitain Amygdala](https://github.com/captain-amygdala) and the community.
 In the current state the project uses [Raspberry PI OS Lite](https://www.raspberrypi.org/software/operating-systems/) light, which causes long boot times when starting up your system.

 The pistorm-distro is been developed with [buildroot](https://buildroot.org) an amazing tool to create custom embedded Linux systems.